nadya-konadu/git-exercise/chapter4.md

 “You did it! ” Sarah squealed, hugging Billy.
 “We found it together! ”

 As they celebrated their incredible journey, Billy realized that while adventures are exciting, the friends we make and the kindness we show are what truly make each adventure special.
-And so, in the heart of the Golden Orchard, they began a new chapter of their lives, surrounded by the sweetest fruits and friendships that would last forever.